jcarterlab/SJ-Training-Chatbot/README.md

 </br>

 >  **1) Splits**
->     A basic algorithm was applied to find the most appropriate split points in the text (~100)
+>     A basic algorithm was applied to find the most appropriate split points in the manual (~100)
 >
 >  **2) Summarization**
 >     Any chunks deemed too long were shortened to 200 words with an OpenAI call to ChatGPT